 Academic degrees: Do not capitalize names of degrees in narrative text.
 (Examples: Jane Doe has a bachelor of science degree in nursing, or Jane Doe has a bachelor’s degree in nursing.)
 Capitals may be used in a list or headline, or when it is otherwise awkward not to capitalize.
 Use an apostrophe in bachelor’s degree and master’s degree.
-Bachelor of arts and master of science, however, are written without the “s.”
+Bachelor of arts, master of divinity, and master of science, however, are written without the “s.”
 See also Professional titles.

 When abbreviating names of degrees, do not use periods.
-Correct abbreviations are as follows: BA, BS, MA, MDiv, PhD, MD, etc. (This is a deviation from the Associated Press Stylebook, which calls for periods.
-AP style may be used in EMU news releases.)
+Correct abbreviations are as follows: BA, BS, MA, MDiv, PhD, MD, etc. (This is a deviation from the Associated Press Stylebook, which calls for periods.)

 Academic year: 2009-10, not 2009-2010, with the year separated by a hyphen (not a dash).

 Acronyms: Multiple acronyms tend to confuse readers and clutter copy.
-Use acronyms only when you need to refer repeatedly to an entity that has a long title, otherwise find a way to refer to the entity using a word from its name.
+Use acronyms only when needed to refer repeatedly to an entity that has a long title.
+Otherwise find a way to refer to the entity using a word from its name.